nicholaswmin/fsm/README.md

 [^1]: There are variants of state machines which can have multiple states,
       i.e the [*Non-deterministic finite automaton*][ndfsm].

       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

-      This documentation specifically avoids formal terminology from
-      Automata Theory because it's really just a bunch of outdated terms
-      that tend to make simple concepts sound much harder than they are.
+      Formal terminology from Automata Theory is avoided; it's confusing for the average reader and tends to make simple concepts sound harder than they are.

       *"automaton"* is the academic term from automata theory meaning *"automatic machine"*.

 [^2]: Simply means it takes an infinite number of arguments.

       Also called function of "n-arity" where "arity" = number of arguments.
       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,